rhylanbolt/developerdocs/README.md

 <h2>Field Reference</h2>
 <h3>Understanding the Columns</h3>
 <ul>
-<li><p><strong>Automatic Tag Creation</strong>: When marked with a checkmark, Opti-X automatically creates searchable tags from this field&#39;s values.
+<li><p><strong>Automatic Tag Creation</strong>: When marked with a checkmark, Personalize automatically creates searchable tags from this field&#39;s values.
 Tags enable filtering and grouping in recommendations.
-For example, if you set <code>game_category</code> to &quot;Slots&quot;, Opti-X creates a &quot;Slots&quot; tag that you can use to filter recommendations.</p>
+For example, if you set <code>game_category</code> to &quot;Slots&quot;, Personalize creates a &quot;Slots&quot; tag that you can use to filter recommendations.</p>
 </li>
 <li><p><strong>Availability Filters</strong>: When marked with a checkmark, this field can be used to control which users see this game based on their attributes (location, currency, skin).
 See <a href="#availability-filters">Availability Filters</a> for details.</p>
 </li>